 The TNA is facing an existential conundrum at this election.
 In 2015, they went all out to make the common candidate win and gave all kinds of unrealistic pledges to the Tamil people of the north and east as to what can be expected by making Maithripala Sirisena President.
 But after he was elected, the Tamil people got nothing of what was promised and instead lost even what they had in the form of all the work that the Rajapaksa government had done or were in the process of doing in the north and east.
 Understandably, the people of the area are holding the TNA responsible and between the parliamentary election of 2015 and the local government elections of 2018, the TNA’s votes in the Jaffna and Batticaloia districts went down drastically.

-Filed under australian media, communal relations, governance, Indian Ocean politics, island economy, legal issues, life stories, LTTE, military strategy, modernity & modernization, politIcal discourse, power politics, power sharing, Responsibility to Protect or R2P, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, terrorism, world events & processes
+Filed under accountability, centre-periphery relations, communal relations, democratic measures, devolution, Eelam, governance, historical interpretation, Indian Ocean politics, island economy, life stories, politIcal discourse, power politics, power sharing, Sinhala-Tamil Relations, sri lankan society, TNA, welfare & philanthophy, world events & processes

 The ceremonial launch of two publications of the International Centre for Ethnic Studies (ICES, Kandy) titled, respectively, as The Life of D. S. Senanayake (1884-1952): Sri Lanka’s First Prime Minister, by Prof. K. M. de Silva, and its Sinhala version, D.S: Sri Lankaway Prathama Agraamaathya, by Professor K. N. O. Dharmadasa, was held in Kandy on 3 October 2019 in the presence of a large gathering invited by Prof. Upul Dissanayake, Vice-Chancellor of the University of Peradeniya, who sponsored the event in collaboration with the staff of the ICES.